 The most important thing you can do is to get in touch with a probation violation attorney who understands probation law and knows the local courts and the judge that you’ll be facing.
 A good attorney will give you a solid legal strategy to make sure you’re fighting for the best possible outcome.
 Your explanation is likely to sound better from an experienced attorney, because the attorney will know how to present your probation violation to the Judge in a manner that will resonate better with the Judge.
 Sometimes the facts need to be placed in the right context, supported with relevant documentation, in order to garner a favorable outcome.
 Sometimes the difference between continued probation and jail or prison is the quality of legal representation that you receive.

 At Hilf & Hilf, PLC, we understand that you’re only human, and that it can be extremely difficult to follow the stiff guidelines set by the terms of probation.
 We’ve made a name for ourselves fighting for the rights of men and women just like you, and we have proven legal strategies that will ensure you don’t get railroaded by an overzealous judge.
-Contact us today for a free consultation!
+Contact us today!